IHE/ITI.SeR/SeR.md

 Entity to retrieve the X-User Assertion from the X-Assertion Provider and provides the X-User Assertion in the security header of the request for sensitive information.
-The X-User Assertion conveys the identity data and further information required for Access Decisions (user role, user institution, etc.) from other sources (e.g., Healthcare Provider Directory).
+The X-User Assertion conveys the identity data and further information required for Authorization Decisions (user role, user institution, etc.) from other sources (e.g., Healthcare Provider Directory).

 The information required by the Authorization Decisions Manager differs depending on